Ebiroll/qemu_esp32/README.md

 The code in esp32.c also patches the function ets_unpack_flash_code.
 Instead of loading the code it sete the user_code_start (0x3ffe0400) This will later be used by the rom to start the loaded elf file.
+The functions SPIEraseSector & SPIWrite was also patched to return 0.

 The instruction wsr.memctl does not work in QEMU but can be patched like this (in qemu tree).